 Getting to Çeşme

 Positioned at the end of a relatively narrow peninsular, 85km west of İzmir, choices of access to Çeşme are somewhat limited, though the location protruding into the Aegean opens up the opportunity to arrive directly from Greece via the Chios-Çeşme ferry.
-The most cost-efficient arrival is by airport coach (Havaş) from İzmir Adnan Menderes Airport, or for groups of three or more by VIP/hotel transfer.
+The most cost-efficient arrival is by airport coach (Havaş) from İzmir Adnan Menderes Airport or for groups of three or more by VIP/hotel transfer.
 As alternates, it is possible to take the frequent İzmir-Çeşme bus from Üçkuyular (Fahrettin Altay Metro stop) or hire a car from the airport.
-Along the peninsular from Urla to Çeşme, many remote beaches, cultural and historical sites to explore; the freedom offered by possessing a car can add a tremendous amount to a holiday in the town.
+Along the peninsula from Urla to Çeşme, there are many remote beaches and cultural and historical sites to explore; the freedom offered by possessing a car can add a tremendous amount to a holiday in the town.

 Getting Around Çeşme